hubotio/hubot/docs/scripting.md

 # Testing Hubot Scripts

 [hubot-test-helper](https://github.com/mtsmfm/hubot-test-helper) is a good framework for unit testing Hubot scripts.
-(Note that, in order to use hubot-test-helper, you'll need a recent Node version with support for Promises.)
+(Note that, in order to use hubot-test-helper, you'll need a recent Node.js version with support for Promises.)

 Install the package in your Hubot instance: